Skip to main content

 4. Menopause Information Pack for Organizations (MIPO).
 Access website here: https://www.menopauseatwork.org/

-5. Jean Hailes Foundation: Menopause in the workplace | Jean Hailes
+5. Jean Hailes Foundation: Menopause and work fact sheet | Jean Hailes

 Where can employers and employees find more information about menopause?